analuisacardosofernandes/Med2Story-Referential/README.md

 Repository Contents:

-  1. Anonymised Annotation Guidelines
+  1. Med2Story Referential Annotation Guidelines

-  Located in Anonymised_Guidelines.pdf, this document provides a detailed description of the annotation scheme, including the definitions of annotation categories and practical instructions for annotators.
+  Located in Med2Story_Referential.pdf, this document provides a detailed description of the annotation scheme, including the definitions of annotation categories and practical instructions for annotators.

   2. Annotation Results